SmarterApp/SS_Containers/rabbit-image/README.md

 # RabbitMQ Cluster Image
 This docker image definition provides a RabbitMQ Server cluster for use in Kubernetes.
 It is designed to be used in a Kubernetes [StatefulSet](https://kubernetes.io/docs/tutorials/stateful-application/basic-stateful-set/) which will persist the backing "Mnesia" filestore and provide consistent pod names for clustering.
-This image and it's associated deployment are designed to be fault-tolerant.
+This image and its associated deployment are designed to be fault-tolerant.
 If a single node goes down, there will be no service interruption while Kubernetes stands the replacement node back up.